camille-004/my-interview-prep/ml_topics.md

 2. Variance (how much the prediction changes based on training inputs)
 3. Irreducible error (due to inherently noisy observation processes)

 There is a tradeoff between bias and variance, and this is a useful framework for thinking about how different models.
 The overall goal is to control overfitting.
+The equation of the tradeoff can be expressed by: Total model error = Bias + Variance + Irreducible error

 # Linear Regression